TalixAI/Pii/README.md

    - **Application**: For instance, in quantum physics or chaos theory, **Pii** could generate new hypotheses or simulate potential outcomes based purely on mathematical principles.

 ### 2. **Algorithmic Trading and Financial Modeling**
-   - **Use Case**: In the financial sector, **Pi** can be used to create new models for predicting market trends or optimizing trading strategies.
+   - **Use Case**: In the financial sector, **Pii** can be used to create new models for predicting market trends or optimizing trading strategies.
    - **Application**: Instead of relying on historical data, which may be influenced by noise and unpredictable events, **Pii** can generate models that focus on underlying mathematical relationships in the market, potentially offering a more robust approach to trading and risk management.

 ### 3. **Cryptography and Security**